 If you are looking to take a couple of tours around Munich, these are the ones we recommend:

-- Day trip to Neuschwanstein Castle: If youโre traveling to Europe for the first time you may have dreams of Disney type castles surrounded by enchanted forests, well this tour will make your dreams come true.
-Itโs just 2 hours train or coach ride from Munich and the journey itself will make this the ultimate Europe trip.
+• Day trip to Neuschwanstein Castle: If you’re traveling to Europe for the first time you may have dreams of Disney-type castles surrounded by enchanted forests, and day trips like this one are a must for your itinerary.
+It’s just a 2 hours train or coach ride from Munich and the journey itself will make this the ultimate Europe trip.

-- Munich Segway Tour: For a fun way to explore the city take a 2.5 hour guided Segway tour.
+• Munich Segway Tour: For a fun way to explore the city take a 2.5-hour guided Segway tour.
+An experienced guide will take you to visit Konigsplatz, the historic town hall square, the English Garden, Museums, and the State Chancellery.

 Planning The Munich Portion of Your Europe Itinerary